Service Learning

 · How does the university support the community?
 How does the community support the school?

-SUMMER SERVICE OPPORTUNITIES
+JANUARY SERVICE OPPORTUNITIES

 Service Learning Medal